Scott3142/python-programming/codelabs/part-3.md

 ### Adding to a List and Retrieving a Value from a Specific Place

 The next example demonstrates the addition of a few strings into a list containing strings.
-Addition is done with the list method `add`, which takes the value to be added as a parameter.
+Addition is done with the list method `append`, which takes the value to be added as a parameter.
 We then print the value at position zero.
 To retrieve a value from a certain position, you using `my_list[2]` syntax, where the square brackets are given the place of retrieval as a parameter.

 To call a list method you first write the name of the variable describing the list, followed by a dot and the name of the method.